 PS: It’s probably the cheapest way to make coffee as well.

 - Ground coffee (1 heaping TBSP per cup)

 - A pot/kettle (depending on what you have on hand)

 - Spoon (or another utensil to stir the grounds with)

 - A mug

-- Place a saucepan over low-medium heat, bring coffee-water to a boil
+- Place the saucepan/kettle over low-medium heat, bring to a boil.

-- After a couple of minutes, remove the saucepan from heat.
-Let it sit for another 3 minutes; you want the grounds to sink to the bottom
+- After a couple of minutes, remove the saucepan/kettle from heat (and turn off the stove).
+Let the pan sit for another 3 minutes; you want the grounds to sink to the bottom

 - Ground coffee